shadowga/website/_docs/1/f-troubleshooting.md

 Here's what you can do:

 * Wait for a few minutes and reload the page to see if the error was repaired.
-* Check any official community resources for notes about known errors or planned downtime.
+* Check official resources for notes about known errors or planned downtime.
 * If none of the above solve the issue, notify an administrator.

 ### html-se-503